Trump calls Smollett case 'embarrassment,' announces review

 (Reuters) - U.S. President Donald Trump said on Thursday that the Department of Justice will “review” the case of actor Jussie Smollett, who was charged with staging a fake hate crime in Chicago before prosecutors abruptly dropped the case this week.

-In an early morning tweet announcing the review, Trump said the case had embarrassed the nation.
+Trump wrote in an early-morning Twitter message announcing the review that the case had embarrassed the nation.

-Smollett, who is black and gay, said two men attacked him at night in January, making homophobic and racist remarks and putting a noose around his neck while shouting support for Trump.
+Smollett, who is black and gay, said two men attacked him on the street at night in January, making homophobic and racist remarks, pouring a chemical on him and putting a noose around his neck while shouting support for Trump.

-Investigators later charged Smollett with paying the two men to pretend to attack him in order to garner public sympathy for himself.
+Investigators later charged Smollett with paying $3,500 to the two men to pretend to attack him in order to garner public sympathy for himself.
 Prosecutors dropped the charges on Tuesday, saying they stood by the accusation but that an agreement by Smollett to forfeit his $10,000 bond was a just outcome.

+Smollett, 36, says he is innocent and did not stage the attack.

+Tina Glandian, one of his defense lawyers, told NBC News on Thursday that she was not concerned by the review.
+“To my knowledge, nothing improper was done,” she said in the interview.

+“He had a hard time believing his friend would be behind this,” she said.
+Asked about Smollett telling police his attackers appeared to be white, Glandian speculated that the brothers, who are black, may have worn whiteface make-up.

+The brothers have not spoken about the case since police said they confessed to being paid to stage the attack.

-The county prosecutors’ decision stunned the city’s police chief, prompted the police union to demand a federal investigation and enraged Chicago Mayor Rahm Emanuel, a Democrat, who called it a “whitewash” that made a fool of the city.
+The county prosecutors’ decision stunned the city’s police chief, prompted the police union to demand a federal investigation, and enraged Chicago Mayor Rahm Emanuel, a Democrat, who called it a “whitewash” that made a fool of the city.

-Trump, a Republican, echoed those remarks early on Thursday.
+Trump, a Republican, echoed those remarks on Thursday.

-“FBI & DOJ to review the outrageous Jussie Smollett case in Chicago,” Trump wrote on Twitter, referring to the Federal Bureau of Investigation and the Department of Justice.
+“FBI & DOJ to review the outrageous Jussie Smollett case in Chicago,” Trump wrote on Twitter, referring to the Federal Bureau of Investigation and Department of Justice.
 “It is an embarrassment to our Nation!”

-Smollett, 36, says he is innocent and did not stage the attack.
-His spokeswoman and his lawyer did not immediately respond to requests for comment on Thursday.
-The Department of Justice declined to comment.
+The Department of Justice declined to comment or answer questions about the review.

 The FBI has already had some involvement in the case, with agents investigating a threatening letter Smollett said he received prior to the attack, according to the Chicago Police Department.